Kleinjohann/sugoku/README.md

         write cpu profile to file
 ```

+A puzzle's difficulty is given by the difficulty of the hardest strategy required to solve it.
-The exact difficulty mapping is as follows (bracketed strategies are not implemented yet):
+The exact strategy difficulty mapping is as follows (bracketed strategies are not implemented yet):
 1. Naked Single, Hidden Single
 2. Naked Pair, Naked Triple, Naked Quad, Pointing Group, Box Reduction
 3. Hidden Pair, Hidden Triple, Hidden Quad